Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "USER_REQUIRED","200","There is no user context."," ``{""json"": {""errors"": [[""USER_REQUIRED"", ""Please log in to do that."", null]]}}`` "
-   "NO_USER","200","The `name` parameter was not specified or was empty."," ``{""json"": {""errors"": [[""NO_USER"", ""please enter a username"", ""name""]]}}`` "
+   "NO_USER","200","The `name` parameter was not specified, was empty, or contains invalid characters."," ``{""json"": {""errors"": [[""NO_USER"", ""please enter a username"", ""name""]]}}`` "
    "USER_DOESNT_EXIST","200","The user specified by `name` does not exist.","